Clean technology: Investment worldwide

 The 2009 United Nations Climate Change Conference in Copenhagen, Denmark was expected to create a framework whereby limits would eventually be placed on greenhouse gas emissions.
 Many proponents of the cleantech industry hoped for an agreement to be established there to replace the Kyoto Protocol.
 As this treaty was expected, scholars had suggested a profound and inevitable shift from "business as usual."
 However, the participating States failed to provide a global framework for clean technologies.
 The outburst of the 2008 economic crisis then hampered private investments in clean technologies, which were back at their 2007 level only in 2014.
 The 2015 United Nations Climate Change Conference in Paris is expected to achieve a universal agreement on climate, which would foster clean technologies development.
 On 23 September 2019, the Secretary-General of the United Nations hosted a Climate Action Summit in New York.

 In 2022 the investment in cleantech (also called climatetech) boomed.
 "In fact, climate tech investment in the 12 months to Q3 2022 represented more than a quarter of every venture dollar invested, a greater proportion than 12 of the prior 16 quarters."

+US leads in carbon capture technologies, with nearly 30% of patents.
+It also leads in plastic recycling and climate change adaptation technologies, but has a lower share in low-carbon energy (13%).
+Japan excels in hydrogen-related (29.3%) and low-carbon energy technologies (26.2%).
+Chinese applicants dominate the field of ICT-related clean technologies, accounting for more than 37% of patents between 2017 and 2021.
+Meanwhile, South Korean applicants make notable contributions in ICT with 12.6%, in hydrogen technologies with 13%, and in low-carbon energy with 15.5%.

+About half of the EU's clean technologies are in the launch or early revenue stage, 22% are in the scale-up stage, and 10% are mature or consolidating.

+In China’s private-equity and venture-capital climate-tech sector, there were approximately 1,574 investment events between 2019 and the first half of 2022, involving over RMB 350 billion in total committed funding.¹ This sharp growth aligns with the wider surge in global cleantech investment in 2022.”

+The European Commission estimates that an additional €477 million in annual investment is needed for the European Union to meet its Fit-for-55 decarbonization goals.

+The European Green Deal has fostered policies that contributed to a 30% rise in venture capital for greentech companies in the EU from 2021 to 2023, despite a downturn in other sectors during the same period.

+Key areas, such as energy storage, circular economy initiatives, and agricultural technology, have benefited from increased investments, supported by the EU's ambitious goal to reduce greenhouse gas emissions by at least 55% by 2030.